WinsVideo/github-pull/README.md

 # github-pull
-pull stuff from github to winsvideo
+pull stuff from github to winsvideo.